 It is a great chance to meet a lot of people and to talk to lecturers and staff in a different surrounding as they participate as well.

 Through numerous student working groups (AKs) and organizations, ISM students have the opportunity to realize their individual interests and preferences during their studies and to help shape their own campus.
 Whether it's letting your creativity run free in the AK Marketing Support or working out after class with a variety of sports, everything is possible at ISM.
 Your own ideas for new working groups are also welcome.
 The dedicated team of the Student Council (SV) plays an important role at ISM.
 Whether fellow students, alumni or interested parties - the SV is happy to answer all questions and tries to find a solution for every concern.
 Student activities are an integral part of the educational concept and are actively supported by ISM.

 The diverse events at ISM give students the opportunity to get to know different subject areas and companies better.
 At the Career Day, many reputable companies come together every year to present attractive entry-level opportunities.
 Questions, e.g. about marketing strategies or current topics in the finance industry, are discussed at the ISM Summits.
 The Summits at the International School of Management are organized by ISM staff together with students for students.

 How to open a Bank Account

-Several banks offer a student bank account most of them free of charge: Sparkasse (not in Dortmund for free), Deutsche Bank, Commerzbank – to name the biggest three.
+Several banks offer a student bank account - most of them free of charge: Sparkasse (not free in Dortmund), Deutsche Bank, Commerzbank – to name the biggest three.
 You must bring the following documents with you: